-- A. In the event any provision of this Agreement is deemed by a Federal court to be contrary to, or in violation of, any applicable existing law or regulation of the United States of America, only the conflicting provision(s) shall be deemed null and void, and the remaining provisions of the Agreement shall remain in effect. - B. Signatories and Invited Signatories, who execute this Agreement, may terminate this Agreement by providing thirty (30) days written notice to the other Signatories, provided that the Signatories consult during this period to seek amendments or other actions that would prevent termination.
+- A. In the event any provision of this Agreement is deemed by a federal court to be contrary to, or in violation of, any applicable existing law or regulation of the United States of America, only the conflicting provision(s) shall be deemed null and void, and the remaining provisions of the Agreement shall remain in effect. - B. USACE or ACHP may terminate this Agreement by providing thirty (30) days written notice to the other Signatories, provided that the Signatories consult during this period to seek amendments or other actions that would prevent termination.
 If this Agreement is terminated, USACE shall comply with Section 106 through other applicable means pursuant to 36 CFR Part 800.
-Upon such determination, USACE shall provide all other Signatories and ACHP with written notice of the termination of this Agreement. - C. A Consulting Tribe may notify the other Signatories that it is fully withdrawing from participation in the Agreement.
-Following such a withdrawal, USACE shall review Undertakings that may affect historic properties of religious and cultural significance to the Consulting Tribe, and Undertakings that occur on the Tribal lands of the relevant Consulting Tribe, in accordance with 36 CFR §§ 800.3 through 800.7, 36 CFR § 800.8(c), or an applicable alternative under 36 CFR § 800.14.
-Withdrawal from this Agreement by a

-Consulting Tribe does not terminate the Agreement.
-At any time that this Agreement remains in effect, a Consulting Tribe that has withdrawn from the Agreement may notify USACE and SHPO in writing that it has rescinded its notice withdrawing from participation in the Agreement.
+Upon such determination, USACE shall provide all other Signatories and ACHP with written notice of the termination of this Agreement and the current status of any on-going ABRs. - C. A Consulting Tribe may notify the other Signatories that it is fully withdrawing from participation in the Agreement.
+Following such a withdrawal, USACE shall review Undertakings that may affect historic properties of religious and cultural significance to the Consulting Tribe , and Undertakings that occur on the Tribal Lands of the relevant Consulting Tribe, in accordance with 36 CFR §§ 800.3 through 800.7, 36 CFR § 800.8(c), or an applicable alternative under 36 CFR § 800.14.
+Withdrawal from this Agreement by a Consulting Tribe does not otherwise terminate the Agreement.
+At any time that this Agreement remains in effect, a Consulting Tribe that has withdrawn from the Agreement may notify USACE and SHPO in writing that it has elected to participate again rescinded its notice withdrawing from participation in the Agreement. - D. Any SHPO of jurisdiction or Tribal Signatory may withdraw from this PA after providing USACE written notice ninety (90) calendar days prior to its withdrawal.
+USACE shall consult with the withdrawing party to identify any mutually acceptable measures that would avoid the party's withdrawal.
+If mutually acceptable measures are identified that would require amendment to the PA, USACE will go through the amendment procedures outlined in Stipulation XIV (Amendments).
+In the case of SHPO withdrawal, the PA would no longer apply within that SHPO's state and USACE would comply with 36 CFR Part 800 for all undertakings previously subject to this PA in that state.
+In the case of a Tribal Signatory withdrawing from the PA, USACE would consult with that Tribe pursuant to 36 CFR Part 800 for all undertakings previously subject to this PA that would have the potential to affect historic properties of religious and cultural significance to the Tribe.
+This PA would remain in effect in all other jurisdictions and for all other parties.